deepaklowanshi10x/JavaScript-youtube/README.md

 # JavaScript-youtube
-A code repo  for JavaScript series
+A code repo for JavaScript series and learn javaScript.